ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 ## Providing Node IDs

-For selection to work with Server-Side Row Model, you must provide [Row Keys](/row-keys/).
-This is done using the using the `getRowKey()` callback.
+For selection to work with Server-Side Row Model, you must provide [Row IDs](/row-ids/).
+This is done using the using the `getRowId()` callback.

 Without Row Keys provided, the grid would have no way of identifying Rows across loads.
 For example if a Sort is applied after a selection is made, which resulted in the rows getting reloaded, the grid needs to identify which rows to keep selection on in the new Row order.

-When implementing `getRowKey()` you must ensure the rows have unique Row Keys across the entire data set.
+When implementing `getRowId()` you must ensure the rows have unique Row Keys across the entire data set.
 This means all the groups and all leaf-level nodes must have unique Row Keys, even if the leaves are not part of the same group.
-To assist with this, the grid provides the attributes `parentGroups` and `level` to the `getRowKey()` callback when used with the Server-Side Row Model.
+To assist with this, the grid provides the attributes `parentGroups` and `level` to the `getRowId()` callback when used with the Server-Side Row Model.

 ## Selecting Group Nodes